An election, a mine deal and China loom over Zambia's IMF talks

 The recent purchase of the Mopani Copper Mines by state mining investment firm ZCCM-IH ZCCM.LZ - for many an early sign of electioneering - will complicate IMF talks, say analysts.

-Glencore GLEN.L planned to shutter Mopani due to depressed copper prices, putting 16,000 jobs at risk.
+Glencore GLEN.L had planned to temporarily shutter Mopani due to depressed copper prices, a move that ZCCM-IH Chief Executive Mabvuto Chipata said would have put 16,000 jobs at risk.

+Glencore declined a Reuters request for comment but said Mopani's total workforce totalled just under 10,000, including both company employees and contractors.

 The IMF is unlikely to see it that way, said Grieve Chelwa, an economist with The New School in New York.